Quesarito/reviews-service/README.md

 ## Usage

+This is one of the four services listed above.
+They all need to be run together in a proxy server.

 `npm run seed` to seed the database.
-`npm start` to start the server on port 3003.
+`npm start` to start the microservice server on port 3003.

 ## Requirements